dxjg/FMindex_updater/README.md

-December 11, 2015
-Computational Genomics Final Project
+# Computational Genomics Final Project
-Ravi Gaddipati
-Craig Hennessy
-Gwen Hoffmann
+## December 11, 2015

-David Gong
+### Ravi Gaddipati, Craig Hennessy, Gwen Hoffmann, David Gong

 This program is an implementation of a self updating FM index.
 The main parts of the code are: